That’s the question right?

-However, there could be a major difference between the upper and lower body as many of the studies demonstrated great benefits to lower body strength as volume is increased.
+However, there could be a major difference between the upper and lower body as many of the studies demonstrated great benefits to lower body strength as the volume is increased.

 Additionally, it has been noted (Rhea et al., 2002) that training with multiple sets is much more beneficial than a single set.
-Which means that the 20-rep squat set you might like to do from time to time is not an optimal method for building long-term strength.
+This means that the 20-rep squat set you might like to do from time to time is not an optimal method for building long-term strength.